Friday, December 16, 2011

 One computes the brightness via the Wigner function.
 Does this give the beam sizes also?
 The single electron brightness needs to be convolved with the beam distribution.

-So, actually, the beam sizes depend on the frequency- which harmonic for an undulator.
+The beam sizes thus depend on the frequency and also which harmonic for an undulator.

 Here is the paper by Tanaka and Kitamura describing the impact of energy spread on the photon beam sizes.